soyuka/dpicker/docs/README.md

   ngOnInit() {
     try {
-      this.dpicker = new DPicker(this.elementRef.nativeElement, {min: this.min, max: this.max})
+      this.dpicker = new dpicker(this.elementRef.nativeElement, {min: this.min, max: this.max})
     } catch (e) {
       console.error(e.message)
     }